 It's been six long decades since an Egyptian equestrian team qualified and competed at an Olympic Games.

 "[Qualifying] was a special moment.
 We had a large contingent from Egypt who came to support us and we felt like we had the strongest team in the Arab world.
-It would have been a huge disappointment for us not to qualify, so it felt great to pull together under pressure and deliver the clear rounds when they mattered most," Nassar told Tokyo 2020.
+It would have been a huge disappointment for us not to qualify, so it felt great to pull together under pressure and deliver the clear rounds when they mattered most," Nassar told Tokyo 2020 in December 2020.

 Not only did they qualify for the Games, it was also the first time they secured victory at a Nations Cup as a team.

 "We don’t get the opportunity to do many Nations Cups and Egypt had never won one in its history.
-So to beat all the other countries as well, even those who didn’t have Olympic qualification at stake, was just the icing on the cake," the 29-year-old equestrian athlete added.
+So to beat all the other countries as well, even those who didn’t have Olympic qualification at stake, was just the icing on the cake," the 30-year-old equestrian athlete added.